-LEVEL of INTEGRITY Low Medium High Criteria When operating over populated areas or assemblies of people, it can be reasonably expected that a fatality will not occur from any probable failure of the UAS or any external system supporting the operation.
-When operating over populated areas or assemblies of people, it can be reasonably expected that a fatality will not occur from any single failure of the UAS or any external system supporting the operation.
+LEVEL of INTEGRITY Low Medium High Criteria When operating over populated areas or assemblies of people, it can be reasonably expected that a fatality will not occur from any probable 1 failure 2 of the UAS or any external system supporting the operation.
+When operating over populated areas or assemblies of people, it can be reasonably expected that a fatality will not occur from any single failure 3 of the UAS or any external system supporting the operation.
 SW and AEH whose development error(s) could directly lead to a failure affecting the operation in such a way that it can be reasonably expected that a fatality will occur, are developed to a standard considered adequate by the CAAM and/or in accordance with means of compliance acceptable to that authority.
-Same as medium OSO #10 & OSO #12 Comments For the purpose of this assessment, the term 'probable' should be interpreted in a qualitative way as, 'anticipated to occur one or more times during the entire system/operational life of a UAS'.
-Some structural or mechanical failures may be excluded from the criterion if it can be shown that these mechanical parts were designed according to aviation industry best practices.
-Some structural or mechanical failures may be excluded from the no-single failure criterion if it can be shown that these mechanical parts were designed to a standard considered adequate by the CAAM and/or in accordance with a means of compliance acceptable to that authority
+Same as medium OSO #10 & OSO #12 Comments 1 For the purpose of this assessment, the term 'probable' should be interpreted in a qualitative way as, 'anticipated to occur one or more times during the entire system/operational life of a UAS'.
+2 Some structural or mechanical failures may be excluded from the criterion if it can be shown that these mechanical parts were designed according to aviation industry best practices.
+3 Some structural or mechanical failures may be excluded from the no-single failure criterion if it can be shown that these mechanical parts were designed to a standard considered adequate by the CAAM and/or in accordance with a means of compliance acceptable to that authority

 LEVEL of ASSURANCE

 Low Medium High

 OSO #10 & OSO #12 Criteria A design and installation appraisal is available.
 In particular, this appraisal shows that: (a) the design and installation features (independence, separation and redundancy) satisfy the low integrity criterion; and (b) particular risks relevant to the ConOps (e.g., heavy rain, monsoon season, haze, electromagnetic interference, etc.) do not violate the independence claims, if any.
-Same as low.
-In addition, the level of integrity claimed is substantiated by analysis and/or test data with supporting evidence.
-Same as medium.
-In addition, a competent third party validates the level of integrity claimed.
+I Integrity claimed is substantiated by Same as medium.
+In addition, CAAM validates the level of integrity claimed.

 Comments N/A N/A N/A